 - Twelve-year-olds may be edgy and moody or anger easily as they deal with increased stress from school, friends, and the perceived pressure of acting older.

 - Thirteen-year-olds can be highly sensitive as they work to define their independent identity while still being dependent.
 They may feel an even greater sense of peer pressure.

 - Fourteen-year-olds may act like they are invincible and like they know it “all.”
 They may get angry if they are embarrassed or rejected in front of peers and particularly in front of crushes.

 Teaching is different than just telling.
 Teaching builds basic skills, grows problem-solving abilities, and sets your child/teen up for success.
 Teaching also involves modeling and practicing the positive words and tone of voice you want your child/teen to use, promoting skills, and preventing problems.
 This is also an opportunity to establish meaningful, logical consequences for when expectations are not met.

 - From research, the following are fighting habits that hurt others and destroy trust in one another.2 In fact, these will encourage more “back talk” from your child/teen.
-In forging healthy communications with your family members including with your child/teen, these should not be used.
+In forging healthy communications with others, including with your child/teen, these fighting habits should not be used.

 - Do not use physical force.
 Using physical force in a conflict (including spanking) signals that the individual has lost control and only believes they can regain it with physical dominance.
 This is harmful and breaks trust.

-- Do not talk about family members negatively when they are not present.
+- Do not talk about others negatively when they are not present.
 Going directly to the person with whom you have the problem is the healthiest way to address a problem.
-When you go to one family member to complain about another, you are harming both family relationships.
+For example, when you go to one family member to complain about another, you are harming both family relationships.